Renewable energy stores (3) Wave power and tidal barrage power

 At the turn of high tide we now

-have a great store of gravitational potential energy (GPE).
+have a great store of gravitational potential energy (GPE) which can be

-electricity via a generators in the wall of the barrage.
+electricity via the turbines and generators in the wall of the barrage.

 tide drives the turbines as does the controlled released of the huge amount